GST GST

 The Harmonized System of Nomenclature (HSN) is an international system for classifying goods and services.
 In the context of GST, HSN codes standardize the classification, aiding in systematic taxation.

-Service Description HSN Code
+Description HSN Code

-Catering services in trains, flights, etc. 996335
+Catering services in trains, flights, and similar modes of transport 996335

 Other contract food services 996337

-Note: Accurate classification using HSN codes ensures compliance and correct tax application.
+Accurate classification using HSN codes ensures compliance and correct tax application.

-GST on Banquet Hall
+What is the GST on Banquet Halls?

 Service Type GST Rate Input Tax Credit (ITC) Eligibility HSN Code